pestphp/docs/expectations.md

 <a name="expect-each"></a>
 ### `each()`

-The `each()` allows you to create an expectation on each item of the given iterable.
+The `each()` modifier allows you to create an expectation on each item of the given iterable.
 It works by iterating over the iterable and applying the expectation to each item.

 ```php
 expect([1, 2, 3])->each->toBeInt();